ss3sim/ss3sim/README.md

 The `run_fish600` function is a higher-level wrapper that deals with parsing the case input files and then passes these arguments on to `run_ss3sim`.
-This is what we will use for the Fish 600 project.
+This is what we will use for the FISH 600 project.

 Say you have your input case files setup and you want to run the first iteration of the scenario `M1-F1-D1-R1-cod`.
 You could run it like this: